tri-cods/html-css/sections/19-public.md

 - [How To Use FTP Through the Command Line in Mac OS X](http://www.techradar.com/how-to/software/operating-systems/how-to-use-ftp-through-the-command-line-in-mac-os-x-1305664)
 - [How to Use the Mac Terminal as an FTP or SFTP Client](https://beebom.com/how-to-use-mac-terminal-ftp-sftp-client/)

-## Web hosting

-You also need a server to transfer your files to, where they can be stored and shared on the Internet.
-This is what we call **web hosting** and there are multiple options here as well.
+### Other web hosting services

 The GCDI (CUNY Graduate Center Digital Initiatives) website contains a list of [low-cost cloud hosting services for students](https://gcdi.commons.gc.cuny.edu/digital-resource-guide/#cloud).
 As long as your site is just plain HTML and CSS, it's also possible to host your website for free on services such as [GitHub Pages](https://pages.github.com/).

-### Web hosting services

 - [The Best Web Hosting Services](https://www.makeuseof.com/tag/best-web-hosting-services/)
 - [Top 7 Easy and Free Web Hosting Services](https://www.makeuseof.com/tag/top-7-easy-and-free-web-hosting-services/)